WATER SUPPLY AND SEWERAGE SERVICES SURVEY - FREQUENTLY ASKED QUESTIONS

 Should I report the same water supplier in Q11 and Q15 if I return water?

 This question captures the volume of water which has been self-sourced.
-Self-sourced water is water that this business/organisation actually extracts directly from the environment and will have a licence to do so.
+Self-sourced water is water that your business/organisation actually extracts directly from the environment and has a licence to do so.
 Seawater used for desalination should also be included.
-Please note that you should only report the amount of water actually obtained, not the amount which you were entitled to extract.
+Please note that you should only report the amount of water actually extracted, not the amount which you were entitled to extract.

 What is the difference between 'Inland surface water' and 'Groundwater'?

 Inland surface waters are non-coastal above-ground open fresh or brackish water bodies (e.g. rivers, streams, lakes and pools, springs), including their littoral zones.
-Includes constructed inland freshwater, brackish or saline water bodies (such as dams, canals, ponds, etc).
+Includes constructed inland freshwater, brackish or saline water bodies (such as dams, canals, ponds).

-Groundwater is water that flows through earth materials (e.g. soil and rock) beneath the ground surface.
+Groundwater is water that flows through earth materials (e.g. soil and rock) beneath the grounds surface.
 Examples of sources of groundwater are wells, aquifers and bores.